PouriaAsadi1/Book-Recommendation-Model/README.md

 - Metadata lookup rows include: `title`, `title_without_series`, `author_names[]`, `top_genres[]`, `average_rating`, `ratings_count`, `publication_year`, `series_ids`, and work-level fields for labeling downstream recommendations.

 All artifacts are saved as parquet so Spark-based training/evaluation scripts can load them efficiently.

+The `./sasrec-model/preprocess.py` file is used to perform data preprocessing for the SASRec model:
+1. **Ingestion**: We load the massive JSON file but only keep the fields necessary for sequential logic (user_id, book_id, and read_at).
+2. **K-Core Filtering**: We iteratively remove users who have read fewer than 5 books and books that have been read by fewer than 5 users.
+This removes "noise" and ensures the model learns robust patterns.
+3. **Integer Mapping**: The model cannot process raw string IDs (e.g., "12345").
+We create a dictionary item2id to map every unique book to a continuous integer (e.g., 1, 2, 3...).
+4. **Sequence Formatting**:
+   - Sort: Crucial for sequential recommendation; we sort by time.
+   - Pad/Truncate: We enforce a fixed length of 50.
+If a user read 100 books, we only keep the most recent 50.
+If they read 10, we add 40 zeros to the start.
+5. **Leave-One-Out Splitting**:
+   - Train: All books except the last two.
+   - Validation: The second to last book (used to tune hyperparameters).
+   - Test: The very last book (used to calculate Hit@10 and NDCG@10).

 ---